 National Action Partnership to Promote Safe Sleep (NAPPSS) Coalition

-The mission of NAPPSS—a coalition of over 50 national, state and local advocacy organizations, government agencies, professional associations, and business groups—is to develop and implement a practical action plan to make safe infant sleep a national norm.
-Coalition partners will be engaged in implementing a Strategic Action Plan to make safe sleep everybody’s business.
-See http://nappss.org.
+NCEMCH launched NAPPSS—a coalition of over 50 national, state and local advocacy organizations, government agencies, professional associations, and business groups—to develop and implement a practical action plan to make safe infant sleep and breastfeeding a national norm.
+Coalition partners engaged in implementing a Strategic Action Plan to make safe sleep everybody’s business.
+The prime result of the project was an online curriculum Building on Campaigns with Conversations: An Individualized Approach to Helping Families Embrace Safe Sleep and Breastfeeding, designed to initiate a conversation with families to change health-seeking behavior.

 What to Expect and When to Seek Help: Developmental Tools for Families and Providers